 The system allows you to see all the locations your business has listed with Google under one log-in.

-The first step in local SEO is creating a GMB profile and adding all your unique business locations in this system.
+The first step in local SEO is creating a GMB profile and adding all your unique business locations to this system.
 From there, we have just a few best practices to help you not only create and maintain a GMB profile but, hopefully, also move your business locations up the rankings for local results, increasing revenue.

 1. Filling out all details about each business